morris/vanilla-todo/README.md

 - No type safety.
 I've always been a proponent of dynamic languages but since TypeScripts' type system provides the best of both worlds, I cannot recommend using it enough.
-- Most frameworks or libraries handle a lot of browser inconsistencies for free and continuously test for regressions with extensive test suites.
+- Most frameworks or libraries handle a lot of browser inconsistencies and continuously test for regressions with extensive test suites **for free**.
   The cost of browser testing is surely a lot higher when using a vanilla approach.

 ### 5.3.
 Generality of Patterns